custom dog magnet

 Cocker silhouette

 (3) Step Three: Before you begin, cover the work space you plan to use with newspaper and/or a craft mat.
-Since I plan to craft other things, I purchased a Cricut craft mat.
-Here are four you can consider, depending on how much you want to spend and the size desired.
-Again, you don’t need this, but I invested a few bucks so I’d have it for future dog craft projects.
+Since I plan to craft other things, I purchased a craft mat.
+You don’t need this, but I invested a few bucks so I’d have it for future dog craft projects.
+Plus, the craft mats are available in different sizes.

 (4) Step Four: Cut out your dog breed silhouette, getting as close to the edges as possible.
 It will end up looking something like this after you cut it: